FROM RESEARCH TO DEVELOPMENT: INBAR'S STRATEGY 2015-2030

 Promote the inclusion of bamboo and rattan in socio-economic and environmental development policies at national, regional and international levels.

-Coordinate inputs on bamboo and rattan from a growing global network of Members and partners and represent the need of Members on the global stage.
+Coordinate inputs on bamboo and rattan from a growing global network of Member States and partners, and represent the need of Member States on the global stage.

-Share knowledge and communicate lessons learned, provide training and raise awareness of the relevance of bamboos and rattans as plants and commodities to the Sustainable Development Goals, Aichi Targets, REDD+ and other relevant global, regional or national frameworks.
+Share knowledge and communicate lessons learned, provide training and raise awareness of the relevance of bamboo and rattan as plants and commodities to the Sustainable Development Goals, Aichi Targets, REDD+ and other relevant global, regional or national frameworks.

-Promote adaptive research and innovation by promoting, piloting best practices and providing expert support as to how to scale up best practices across INBAR Member States.
+Promote adaptive research and innovation, by promoting and piloting best practices and providing expert support as to how to scale up best practices across INBAR Member States.